 All applications should be submitted online.

 The department ordinarily provides financial aid to all students admitted to the graduate program unless they hold fellowships from sources outside the university.
 Departmental fellowships cover full tuition and an annual stipend.
 Assuming satisfactory progress toward the PhD, students can normally expect to receive funding for five years.
-All students receiving financial aid are expected to serve as teaching assistants for one semester of each academic year.
+All students receiving financial aid are expected to serve as teaching assistants for one semester of each academic year beginning their second year at the university.